johnbenedictyan/Carpark-Checker-Website/README.md

 Things to do:
-1. When the user clicks on a marker, a popup should appear.
+1. When the marker is clicked again, the info window should close.
+Or when you click elsewhere on the map, the info window should close.
 2. The search bar should return the nearest carpark from the search input.